 1958 Pre-"Star Trek" William Shatner plays an American coping with the emotional issues of having an Asian girlfriend (France Nuyen) in Paul Osborn's The World of Suzie Wong, directed by Joshua Logan.

-1961 Just like its forerunner, Guys and Dolls, a musical by the same team, How To Succeed In Business Without Really Trying, opens tonight and triumphs with a story about life in the big city.
-This time, Abe Burrows and Frank Loesser look not at the lowlife underground, but at the high life and the goings on within a high-rise office building.
+1961 Frank Loesser reteams with his Guys and Dolls collaborator Abe Burrows on another musical about life in the big city, How To Succeed In Business Without Really Trying, opening tonight at the 46th Street Theatre.
+This time, Burrows and Loesser look not at the lowlife underground, but at the high life and the goings on within a high-rise office building.
 The story follows a young man's progression from window washer to CEO of a major company in New York.
 Although Hugh Lambert is credited with choreographing the show, Bob Fosse is on the bill as having done the "musical staging".
-Robert Morse co-stars with Donna McKechnie and Rudy Vallee in this musical comedy satire, which got rave reviews and ran for more than 1,400 performances.
+Robert Morse co-stars with Donna McKechnie and Rudy Vallee in the musical comedy satire, which gets rave reviews, seven Tony Awards, the Pulitzer Prize for Drama, and runs for more than 1,400 performances.

 1987 Lanford Wilson's Burn This opens at the Plymouth Theatre tonight after a successful run off-Broadway at the Mark Taper Forum and the Circle Rep. This play, about a dancer who finds a bully appealing, stars John Malkovich, Joan Allen, Jonathan Hogan, and Lou Liberatore.
 The show will run 437 performances.